Loop Quantum Photonic Chip for Coherent Multi-Time-Step Evolution: Evolution of Spin-Boson Model

-We now focus on the performance of our setup for the spin-boson model where, as the initial condition, we choose a pure product state between the spin and the bosons, where the spin is in the excited state and the harmonic oscillator has zero excitations.
-We choose two scenarios with $\epsilon=\hbar\omega=\lambda=h$ and $\epsilon=h/2$, $\hbar \omega=1.2h$, $\lambda=0.8h$ for which the different terms of the Hamiltonian are similarly in value.
-This setup can enable us to observe oscillatory and non-trivial dynamics without requiring a large number of levels of the harmonic oscillator.
+We now evaluate the performance of our Loop-QPC architecture in simulating the spin-boson model.
+As the initial condition, we choose a pure product state between the spin and the bosons, where the spin is in the excited state and the harmonic oscillator has zero excitations.
+We choose two scenarios with $\epsilon=\hbar\omega=\lambda=h$ and $\epsilon=h/2$, $\hbar \omega=1.2h$, $\lambda=0.8h$, for which the different terms of the Hamiltonian are similarly in value.
+This enables us to observe oscillatory and non-trivial dynamics without a large number of levels.

-The evolution of the system are simulated by the probability of measuring a photon in an exit channel at the different time steps and for two different sets of Hamiltonian parameters.
-Figure~\ref{fig:3}a present in a complementary manner the comparison between the experimental measurements and theoretical predictions at different time steps.
-For each set of parameters, we performed twenty sets of 10-second-long experiments and calculated both their average values and standard deviation in Fig.~\ref{fig:3}b.
-Overall, we observe a very good agreement with the theoretical predictions for both sets of parameters, despite the large difference in the probability of measuring a photon in the different channels.
-The error increases with the number of time steps, but it is however close to theoretical predictions.